-Future tourism will one day extend from Earth into space.
-And the cost of commercial space flight will determine when this becomes a reality.
+In the future, tourism will extend from Earth into space, but the cost of commercial space flight will determine when it becomes a reality.

 The drop in rocket launch costs to LEO over the decades

 The price of rocket launches today is insanely expensive.
-BUT compared to decades ago, it’s an incredible bargain.
-And this is where we’ll start our discussion.
+But compared to decades ago, it’s an incredible bargain.

-When it comes to space travel, the cost is typically defined in price per kilogram.
-Whether treating the cost as a commodity is right or wrong, is a separate discussion.
-But I digress.
+When it comes to space travel, the cost is measured by price per kilogram.
+While whether treating space travel as a commodity is ethical is a separate debate, let’s focus on the technical details.

 |Rocket type||First launch date||Price / kilogram|

 |Falcon 9||2010||$2,700 / kilogram|

 |Saturn V||1968||$5,200 / kilogram|

 |Titan II||1962||$31,000 / kilogram|